 What we offer

-Our transfer advice is accredited with the Gold Standard by the Personal Finance Society, which holds us to the highest standards of professionalism and public trust.
+Our advisers are accredited with the Gold Standard by the Personal Finance Society, which holds us to the highest standard of professionalism and public trust.

 How much does our financial advice cost?

-You can also choose our annual review service to stay on track of your retirement plans and make changes where necessary.
-This costs 0.45% of your pension pot, capped at £2,200 per year.
+You can also choose to join our annual review service to stay on track of your retirement plans and make changes where necessary.
+The annual charge is 0.45% of your assets advised on, with a minimum of £650 and a cap of £2,200.

 To keep things simple, we’ll take the advice charge from your existing pension rather than your bank account where possible.